Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_8/_index.md

 ---
-title: "Coding aptitude assessment challenge: Task 8"
+_db_id: 762
 content_type: project
+flavours:
+- any_language
 prerequisites:
   hard:
   - coding_aptitude_assessment/coding_challenges/introduction
   - coding_aptitude_assessment/coding_challenges/how_to_name_files
+ready: true
 submission_type: repo
-flavours:
-- any_language
-ready: true
+title: 'Coding aptitude assessment challenge: Task 8'
 ---

 Make a function to convert any number into hours and minutes.
 It should print the result.